jaleck0/CLUATRON/README.md

 repository for the CLUATRON - Made by JALECKO project registred on github since 17/3/24

-The CLUATRON is a RP2040 based general purpose computer inspired by the maximite line of micro computers and the PICO-8 fantasy console.
+The CLUATRON is a RP2040 based general purpose micro computer inspired by the maximite line of micro computers and the PICO-8 fantasy console.
 The goal with this project is to have a functional microcomputer that has an operating system with a terminal and a text editor.
 Programs for the CLUATRON will be written in a modified version of LUA 5.4.6 with a couple of additional commands that allow for easier program development.